profrobwells/first-llm-classifier/docs/evaluate.md

 The averages at the bottom combine the results for all categories.
 The macro row is a simple average all the scores in that column.
 The weighted row is a weighted average based on the number of instances in each category.

-In the example result provided above, we can see that the LLM was guessing correctly more than 90% of the time not matter how you slice it.
+In the example result provided above, we can see that the LLM was guessing correctly more than 90% of the time no matter how you slice it.

 Another technique for evaluating classifiers is to visualize the results using a chart known as a confusion matrix.
 This chart shows how often the model correctly predicted each category and where it got things wrong.